tyalt1/nonocast/README.md

 These videos are streamed directly to the device, without any unnecessary overhead.

-The most common use case this is intended to be running on a [Raspberry Pi](https://www.raspberrypi.org/) connected to the living room TV.
+The most common use case for this service is running on a [Raspberry Pi](https://www.raspberrypi.org/) connected to a living room TV.
 This way videos can be easily displayed on the screen, and can be chosen by any device on the network.